-The "pick up tax" or "sponge tax" is a state estate tax that is collected based on the state estate tax credit that the IRS allowed on the federal estate tax return, IRS Form 706, prior to January 1, 2005.
-Each state had different tax laws with regard to the pickup tax, so the amount that a state would collect varied based on that state's own estate tax laws.
-In essence, however, the overall estate tax bill was not increased or decreased due to the pickup tax.
+The pick-up tax or sponge tax is a state estate tax that is collected based on the state estate tax credit that the IRS allowed on the federal estate tax return, IRS Form 706, prior to Jan.
+1, 2005.
+Each state had different tax laws with regard to the pick-up tax, so the amount that a state would collect varied based on that state's own estate tax laws.
+In essence, however, the overall estate tax bill was not increased or decreased due to the pick-up tax.
 Instead, the total tax bill was apportioned between the IRS and state taxing authority.

-So what does this mean in plain English?
-It means that a portion of the federal estate tax was actually taken away from the IRS and instead paid to the decedent's state taxing authority.
-As such, prior to January 1, 2005, if a deceased Virginia resident owed federal estate taxes, then the Virginia Department of Taxation collected the pick up tax from the deceased Virginia resident's estate.
+In other words, a portion of the federal estate tax was actually taken away from the IRS and instead paid to the decedent's state taxing authority.
+So, prior to Jan.
+1, 2005, if a deceased Virginia resident owed federal estate taxes, the Virginia Department of Taxation collected the pick-up tax from the deceased Virginia resident's estate.

 What Is the Future of the Virginia Estate Tax?

-Effective January 1, 2005, the pick up tax was officially phased out under the provisions of the Economic Growth and Tax Relief Reconciliation Act ("EGTRRA").
-In response to these changes in federal law that phased out the pickup tax, some states that used to collect a pickup tax chose to enact laws that allow the state to collect a state estate tax.
-This is referred to as "decoupling" since the states that enacted a state estate tax no longer based their state estate tax laws on current federal estate tax laws.
+On Jan.
+1, 2005, the pick-up tax was officially phased out under the provisions of the federal Economic Growth and Tax Relief Reconciliation Act (EGTRRA).
+In response to these changes in federal law, some states that used to collect a pick-up tax chose to enact laws that allow the state to collect a state estate tax.
+This was referred to as "decoupling," since the states that enacted a state estate tax no longer based their state estate tax laws on current federal estate tax laws.

-Under the provisions of ATRA, the rules governing federal estate taxes as set forth under TRUIRJCA were made permanent, which means that the pick up tax was not resurrected in 2013 and will not come back in future years without further action by Congress.
-Thus, don't expect Virginia to begin collecting a state estate tax any time soon.
+The provisions of TRUIRJCA were set to expire on Dec.
+31, 2012, which would have brought the pick-up tax back in 2013, but Congress and President Obama acted in early 2013 to pass the American Taxpayer Relief Act (ATRA).
+Under the provisions of ATRA, the rules governing federal estate taxes as set forth under TRUIRJCA were made permanent.
+As a result, the pick-up tax was not resurrected in 2013 and will not come back in future years without further action by Congress.
+That spells very good news for Virginia residents who won't be subject to state estate for now.

-Does Virginia currently collect a state inheritance tax, which is a tax assessed against the share received by each individual beneficiary of an estate as opposed to an estate tax, which is assessed against the entire estate?
-The answer to this question is No, Virginia does not currently collect a state inheritance tax.
+A state inheritance tax is assessed against the share received by each individual beneficiary of an estate, as opposed to an estate tax, which is assessed against the entire estate.
+Virginia residents are not as of 2018 subject to a state inheritance tax.